-The duration of the One Year Diploma Programmes shall be one academic year.
+- 1. The duration of the Bachelor of Hotel Management (BHM)/ Bachelor of Tourism Management (BTM) shall be three academic years.
 Each year shall be divided into two semesters.
-Thus, the One Year Diploma Programmes shall comprise of two semesters spread over One year.
-On the completion of all the two semesters, the students will be awarded

-- One Year Diploma in Front Office Management (DFM) - One Year Diploma in Housekeeping Management (DHK) - One Year Diploma in Food & Beverage Services Management (DFB) - One Year Diploma in Food Production Management (DFP)

-A candidate can complete all the two semesters within a maximum period of 2 years from the date of admission to the first semester of the programme.

-2. Admission to the first semester of the Programme shall be open to candidates who have passed d) The candidate may be promoted to the next semester class automatically unless detained from examination on any genuine grounds.
+Thus, the BHM/BTM Programme shall comprise of six semesters spread over three years.
+On the completion of all the six semesters, the students will be awarded the Bachelor's Degree in Hotel Management (BHM)/ Bachelors degree in Tourism Management (BTM).
+A candidate can complete all the six semesters within a maximum period of 6 years from the date of admission to the first semester of the programme. - 2.
+Admission to the first semester of the Programme shall be open to candidates who have passed